grmontpetit/cluster-sandbox/README.md

 ## Project Architecture

-This project is running 3 dockers containers, 2 Akka nodes forming a cluster and 1 DNS server running Bind9.
+This project is running 5 dockers containers, 2 Akka nodes forming a cluster, 1 DNS server running Bind9 and 2 cassandra servers used for Akka Persistence.

 ![diag1](images/diag1.jpeg)